meetkabeershah/meetkabeershah.github.io/_posts/2016-8-9-mongodb-for-nodejs.md

 </code>
 </pre>

 The above example shows that `JSON` supports a number of data-types.
 The `object` field shows an example of nested values.
-As we can see `object` and `array` - MongoDB data models commonly make use of nesting and even what we might call deep nesting.
+As we can see `object` and `array` - `MongoDB` data models commonly make use of nesting and even what we might call **deep nesting**.
 The flexibility `JSON` provides makes it simple to implement different data access patterns by creating objects that contain all the data required to render a webpage full of content or say to provide another type of data view for users with very few requests.

 # What is BSON?
 `MongoDB` stores data as [`BSON`](http://bsonspec.org/) (binary `JSON`).
 Here is the comparison: